thacherT1D/webdevstuff/Datastores/Indexes.desc.md

                                      │  ...   │        ...         │
                                      └────────┴────────────────────┘
 ```

+Under the hood, a PostgreSQL index is implemented as a balanced-tree (b-tree).
+A **b-tree** is a tree structure that keeps data sorted in a balanced number of child nodes.
+This structure allows for very fast operations on the b-tree, such as searches, sequential access, insertions, and deletions.

+For example, image you want to select the row from the `movies` table where its `id` is `1001`.
+If the `id` column was declared as a primary key, it would automatically have a `movies_pkey` index.
+So instead of sequentially searching the entire `movies` table, the `movies_pkey` index can be consulted to locate the correct row in fraction of the time.

 As you can see, an index doesn't contain any essential information.
 Therefore, it can safely be created or dropped without affecting the information it references.